The Ford Bronco is set to return in 2020, and we're getting closer to seeing its final form every day.

-You've also got very short overhangs, especially at the rear, which was a trait of earlier Broncos.
-A teaser shot released a year ago hints at the retro shape we can expect.
+The Bronco prototype features an upright stance, short overhangs, six-lug wheels, and a spare tire on the tailgate—all traits of earlier Broncos.
+The word "BRONCO" is spread across the grille underneath the camouflage.
+A teaser shot released a year ago confirmed the retro shape we can expect.
 Unlike earlier Broncos, though, both two- and four-door versions are planned for the new generation.

 Ford already uses the T6 platform in a pair of SUVs.
-One is the family-oriented Everest, a mid-size offering with three rows of seats.
-The other is a tough off-roader similar to the Jeep Wrangler and sold by Brazilian firm Troller, which Ford acquired in 2007.
-The Troller, which rides on a shortened version of the T6 platform, could be closely related to new Bronco, mechanically at least.
+One is the family-oriented Everest, a mid-size offering with three rows of seats not offered in the U.S. The other is a tough off-roader similar to the Jeep Wrangler and sold by Brazilian firm Troller, which Ford acquired in 2007.
+The Troller, which rides on a shortened version of the T6 platform, could be closely related to the new Bronco, mechanically at least.

-It isn't clear what powertrains are planned but we know a hybrid option will be offered.
-An electric motor's low-end torque could definitely aid tough low-speed off-roading situations, and an electric power take-off feature would prove ideal for camping.
-Four-wheel drive will almost certainly be standard.
+It isn't clear what engines are planned, but we know a hybrid option will be offered.
+Solid bets include Ford's 2.3-liter turbo-4 and/or 2.7-liter twin-turbo-6.
+Don't expect a 5.0-liter V-8.
+An electric motor's low-end torque could aid low-speed off-roading situations, and an electric power take-off feature could prove ideal for camping.
+Four-wheel drive will be offered, if not simply standard.

-Production will be handled at Ford’s Michigan Assembly Plant in Wayne, Michigan, where the Ranger is already being build.
-Incidentally, the plant is where the previous Bronco was built.
+The Bronco will be built at Ford’s Michigan Assembly Plant in Wayne, where the Ranger is built.
+Incidentally, it's the same plant that built the previous Bronco.